 A healthy number of servers means nothing if they aren’t fast.
 HideMyAss knows that well, offering excellent speed across the board.
 Even the most intense of streaming sessions won’t have you waiting for the video to buffer.
 Oh, and Netflix/iPlayer can totally be unblocked abroad, too.

 Clients are solid across all platforms as well — although the styling may suit some more than others.

 The grass isn’t always green for this... read more

 SaferVPN presents a great package of features, aimed at a diverse user range — whether security, unblocking, or overall performance is what you’re after, this VPN delivers.

 Based in Israel, SaferVPN may be concerning to some as far as privacy, but there’s nothing to worry about.
 This VPN operates under a stern no-logs policy, and it’s been improving — recently, it stopped storing IP addresses as well, so the only gathered information is of zero threat.
 Israel also has one of the strongest privacy laws, which are enforced state-wide.

 You’ll be further protected thanks to a kill switch, so forget about any accidental exposure.
 Advanced leak protection isn’t overtly present, b... read more

 Don't get Private Internet Access if you want a VPN located outside the Five Eye Alliance.
-This company is has their headquarters in the US.
-If you're looking for a VPN located outside the Five Eyes, check out ExpressVPN, which is located on the British Virgin Islands
+This company has their headquarters in the US.
+If you're looking for a VPN located outside the Five Eyes, check out ExpressVPN, which is located on the British Virgin Islands.

 If you’re looking for a dependable VPN at a very reasonable price, Trust.Zone is right up your alley.